Bibliotherapy: Clinical use

 Although the term "bibliotherapy" was first coined by Samuel Crothers in 1916, the use of books to change behavior and reduce distress has a long history, dating back to the Middle Ages.
 When applied in a therapeutic context, bibliotherapy can comprise both fictional and non-fictional materials.
 Fictional bibliotherapy (e.g., novels, poetry) is a dynamic process, where the material is actively interpreted in light of the reader's circumstances.
 From a psychodynamic perspective, fictional materials are believed to be effective through the processes of identification, catharsis and insight.
 Through identification with a character in the story the reader gains an alternative position from which to view their own issues.
-By empathizing with the character the client undergoes a form of catharsis through gaining hope and releasing emotional tension, which consequently leads to insights and behavioral change.
+By empathizing with the character, the client undergoes a form of catharsis through gaining hope and releasing emotional tension, which consequently leads to insights and behavioral change.
 Working with an imaginative journey and a specific selection of metaphors, proponents claim that a therapeutic story approach has the potential to shift an out of balance behavior or situation back towards wholeness or balance.
 A patient might also find it easier to talk about his issues if he and the therapist can pretend that they are talking about the character's issues.
 Proponents suggest that the story form offers a healing medium that allows the listener to embark on an imaginative journey, rather than being lectured or directly addressed about the issue.

-In the 1980s and early 1990s, bibliotherapy was a widely used but a poorly researched therapeutic model.
-However, numerous randomized controlled trials (RCTs) have documented the positive effects of bibliotherapy for clinical conditions such as deliberate self-harm, obsessive–compulsive disorder (OCD), bulimia nervosa and insomnia.
-Research also supports bibliotherapy as an intervention for a wide array of psychological issues including emotional disorders, alcohol addiction, and sexual dysfunction.

 McKenna et al. (2010) conducted a review on psychotherapies for older depressed people, which concluded that bibliotherapy is effective.
 Glavin et al. (2017) also conducted a review and concluded that bibliotherapy could effectively treat post-traumatic stress disorder, even though well-designed RTCs still need to ascertain this statement.

 The use of bibliotherapy in mental health programs, including those for substance abuse, has been shown to be beneficial to patients in the United Kingdom where it is a popular resource.
-Researchers have found that bibliotherapy can successfully complement treatment programs and reduce recidivism.

-In the United States, a researcher from the University of South Florida published a study seeking to revise the collection development policy for a bibliotherapy library used by the residents at a women's AOD treatment center in Tampa, Florida.
-The research was conducted by Peter Cannon as part of his PhD on rhetoric and reading therapies.
-Preliminary findings suggest this new model can offer the residents a new bibliotherapy track that employs less emotionally triggering texts that will be useful for treatment.